tani-yu/dogleash/README.md

 ```

 ## SETTING
-you shold ready config file.it is put on ~/.datadog/config.yaml.
+you should ready config file.it is put on ~/.datadog/config.yaml.
 config file Content is like below.
 ```
 apikey: xxxxxxx